 In other cases, preventive maintenance is necessary to avoid millions of dollars in unscheduled downtime.
 For instance, a piece of vital machinery in a manufacturing plant that produces thousands of dollars of product every hour needs a PM schedule.
 Taking a reactive maintenance approach here is not an option.

 Preventive maintenance is a type of proactive maintenance that seeks to keep assets in good order by anticipating when there might be issues.
 Rather than wait for equipment to accrue issues, preventive maintenance reduces unscheduled downtime and major repairs by implementing fixes before something goes wrong.

 The preventive maintenance model

-There are three critical factors in preventative maintenance that you have to consider that I’ll list below in the form of questions.
+There are three critical factors in a preventive maintenance program that you have to consider that I’ll list below in the form of questions.
 Your answers to these questions will help you understand whether you need a PM schedule in place.

 - What is the likelihood of a breakdown?

 To help you answer these questions, let’s look at three examples.

 First, these are two examples of when you should not and should perform preventive maintenance.
 However, there are instances when the line is not as clear.
 Below, I’ll expand on these examples and offer a third, “gray line” case in an effort to help you decide where and where not to implement preventive maintenance.

 Case: Replace light bulbs in the women’s bathroom every year.